jfcloutier/karma_system/design_notes/acting.md

 The status of a plan is implied by the statuses of its component directives.

 * `possible` - waiting to hear from all umwelt CAs if each directive is meaningful or not
-* `not_possible` - at least one directive can not be planned for by any CA in the umwelt
+* `cannot_execute` - at least one directive can not be planned for by any CA in the umwelt
 * `can_execute` - the umwelt has at least one plan for each directive
 * `executing` - the umwelt is in the process of executing the directives of the plan
 * `executed` - all directives in the plan were (recursively) executed by the umwelt